Meet our talented team

 Adefolawe Adeyeye

 Folawe is from Nigeria and has experience working as a lab analyst and Quality, Health, Safety, and Environment Officer.
 She also founded a United for Health WASH group in Nigeria.
-She's researching fouling and scaling UV lamps in rural communities, working with a non-governmental organization in Mexico, and will one day be the head of UNICEF. 😊
+She researched fouling and scaling of UV lamps in rural communities, working with a non-governmental organization in Mexico.
+Folawe is currently a Global WASH Advisor at the Center for Affordable Water and Sanitation Technology (CAWST).
+She will one day be the head of UNICEF. 😊

 Graduate Academic Assistant